 Depending on the market, different terms and words have different results.
 Be sure to include a call to action such as: Download now… Contact Us today about… Get your free… You get the idea—sans hype.
 Don’t use multiple exclamation marks or question marks.

-• DO keep in mind that the perception your signature file provides will help others form opinions about who you are.
+DO remember that the perception your signature file provides will help others form opinions about who you are.
 What do you believe in?
 Do you follow the rules?
 Do you know how to use technology—or not?

 There you have it!
 The basics you need to use signature files properly.
 First, use these tips to build your library of signature files.
 Then, regularly update and work on your signature files.
 There is always something new to say about yourself or your business!